 This week’s episode was a bit of a bait and switch.
 It served as a “backdoor pilot” for the new show FBI: Most Wanted.
 As the name suggests, the series spinoff follows the Fugitive Task Force, a team assigned to track and apprehend violent criminals on the FBI’s Most Wanted list.
 I watched the episode, but I’m just not into explosions, car crashes, and violence and brutality.
 I find characters full of machismo and ballsiness (including the women) annoying.
 Yes, there are guys like that in the real FBI.
 They used to annoy me too.
 Let’s be real; I’m not the target audience for this new show, FBI: Most Wanted.
 With my honest and transparent acknowledgement of preexisting bias, here’s my review.

 A few major creative compromises were made.
 I know I keep saying the same thing, but . . .
 Jurisdiction.
-An explosion occurs in a neighbor, a mother and her children are blown to bits, and daddy did it.
+An explosion occurs in a neighborhood, a mother and her children are blown to bits, and daddy did it.
 The FBI is always available to assist, but this family annihilator is a local murderer.
+No FBI jurisdiction.
 So, before the FBI Fugitive Task Force starts strapping on their cool task force gear, one important requirement is missing.
 Daddy was not technically a fugitive from justice.
 Yes, he fled the scene.
 But he hadn’t yet been charged with a crime.
-He needs to be charged by the state with murder or whatever state crime applies.
-It is at that point, and not before, when individuals sought by the Fugitive Task Force are additionally charged with UFAP, Unlawful Flight to Avoid Prosecution.
+First, he needs to be charged by the state with murder or whatever state crime applies.
+It is at that point, and not before, that the local subject can be additionally charged by the Fugitive Task Force with UFAP, Unlawful Flight to Avoid Prosecution.
 The primary purpose of a UFAP warrant is to authorize the Fugitive Task Force to assist local and state officers in apprehending fugitives from state justice.
 (Fugitives can, of course, also be charged with federal violations and wanted directly by the FBI.)

 FBI: Most Wanted is similar to the action adventures of TV shows like SWAT and SEAL Team.
 I hope the new show does well with its target audience.
 I won’t be reviewing it again.
 I believe it’s disingenuous to critique a show I normally would never watch.